Nomthandazoe/GIS-Web-Map/README.md

 Libraries used
 * Turf.js
-Turf.js is a JavaScript library for spatial analysis.
+- Turf is a JavaScript library for spatial analysis.
 It includes traditional spatial operations, helper functions for creating GeoJSON data, and data classification and statistics tools.